Mariunil/ros2-opcua/README.md

 # opcua

 ## Description
-This repository will provide open62541 based OPC UA pubsub publisher and subcriber nodes that can be implemented in ROS 2.0 pubsub systems.
-Details of deployment in ROS 2.0 pubsub systems will come.
+The goal of this repository is to provide open62541 based OPC UA pubsub nodes that can be implemented in ROS 2.0 systems as ROS2.0/OPC-UA hybrid nodes to enable intercommunciation between the ROS 2.0 system and other automation equipment.

+Essentially utilizing OPC UA as industry 4.0 communication between the robot programmed and controlled with ROS 2.0 and the rest of the automation equipment.

+Details of deployment in ROS 2.0 pubsub systems will be provided.

 At the present time the repository is in a developmental stage where the publisher and subscribers only can be run from the src subdirectory due to some relational #include statements.

 ## Development status: